yownas/sd-webui-lua/README.md

 # sd-webui-lua
-Generate images with Lua in Stable Diffusion webui.
+Generate images with Lua scripts in Stable Diffusion webui.

 This is an extension for [Vlad's SD.next](https://github.com/vladmandic/automatic/) and [automatic1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to let you run Lua code to generate images (and more?).